ebenefuenf/quma/docs/query.rst

 The Query class
 ==================

 When you call a script object it returns an instance of the :class:`Query` class which holds the code from the script file and the parameters passed to the script call.

 Queries are executed lazily.
-This means you have to either call a method of the query object or to iterate over it to cause the execution of the query against the DBMS.
+This means you have to either call a method of the query object or iterate over it to cause the execution of the query against the DBMS.

 Getting multiple rows from a query
 ----------------------------------

-You can either iterate directly over the query object or call its :meth:`all()` method to get a list of the all the rows.
+You can either iterate directly over the query object or call its :meth:`all()` method to get a list of all the rows.

 .. code-block:: python